Other diodes: Diode types

 In the reverse direction, the operation of a Zener diode is quite different to an ordinary diode.
 For low voltages the diodes do not conduct as would be expected.
 However, once a certain voltage is reached the diode "breaks down" and current flows.
 Looking at the curves for a Zener diode, it can be seen that the voltage is almost constant regardless of the current carried.
 This means that a Zener diode provides a stable and known reference voltage.

-Zener diode markings
+Zener diode circuit symbol

 There are many styles of package for a Zener diode.
 Some are used for high levels of power dissipation and others are contained within surface mount formats.
 For home construction, the most common type is contained within a small glass encapsulation.
 It has a band around one end and this marks the cathode.